Implementation of the $\mathcal{O}{\left(\alpha_t^2\right)}$ MSSM Higgs-mass corrections in $\tt{FeynHiggs}$: Implementation in

 For example, the two-loop self-energy diagrams for the neutral Higgs bosons are picked with the following statement:

 The nine elements of the list correspond to the nine two-loop topologies of Fig.~\ref{fig:top2L}.
-An entry like \Code{t[3]} mandates that propagator \#3 must carry a top or stop.
+For example, the entry \Code{t[3]} mandates that propagator \#3 must carry a top or stop.
 Likewise, \Code{htb[5|6]} enforces a Higgs/Higgsino, top/stop, or bottom/sbottom on propagators \#5 and/or \#6.

 \begin{itemize} \item Command line: \Code{scripts/1-amps} \Var{se} \Var{cto}

 \Var{se} is one of the self-energy/tadpole names given above (\Code{h0h0}, \Code{HHHH}, etc.)\ and \Var{cto} is the counterterm order, \IE 0 for the virtual two-loop diagrams and 1 for the one-loop plus counterterm diagrams.